couch2coders/DoorDash/README.md

 ### Hypothesis
-*We anticipate pay rate, job function, location, tenure & total promotions are correlated with employee turnover* Using these key indicators we will construct an quarterly churn rate for 2025 to ensure consistent staff
+*We anticipate pay rate, job function, location, tenure & total promotions are correlated with employee turnover* *Using these key indicators we will construct an quarterly churn rate for 2025 to ensure consistent staffing*

 ### Data
 *Assumptions*